-Entries close: 21 June (Paper), 25 July (Online)
+Australian entries close: July (Paper), July (Online)

 School-based maths competitions don’t get much bigger than this—with more than 15 million entries since 1978 and students in more than 30 countries attempting the same problems each year.

-And because the AMC is available in both printed and online format, it doesn’t matter where your school is located.
+(years 5–6), Junior (years 7–8), Intermediate (years 9–10) and Senior (years 11–12).
+The AMC is available in both printed and online format, it doesn’t matter where your school is located.
 And, of course, there are special arrangements for visually impaired students and distance education organisations.

 We are a not-for-profit entity and we make our entry fees consistent with our status.
 Entries fees cost $6.50 AUD per student including GST in Australia.
 The fee varies from time-to-time between countries depending on costs such as postage and freight.